laboon/Capstone_Spring2019/course-outline.md

 _NOTE: You may also meet with the customer with whom you are working or one of their representatives._

-All students shall submit a paper on their internship or project, as well as give an approximately 5-10 minute presentation on what they have done.
+All students shall submit a paper on their internship or project, as well as give an approximately 5-10 minute (internship) or 10 - 15 minute (project)  presentation on what they have done.
 For students doing group projects, only one paper should be submitted per group and one presentation will be given per group.

 The 1:00-1:50 section will include presentations from students (internship students first, then project students at the end of the term).
-The additional time for project students will consist of lectures on software engineering for the first few lectures, and then shall be used as time for meeting with groups / sprint retrospectives / planning / midterm and final presentations / etc.
+The additional time for project students will consist of lectures on software engineering for the first few lectures, and then shall be used as time for meeting with groups / sprint retrospectives / planning / etc., as well as midterm and final project presentations.

 Project students will also need to submit some other assignments, detailed below.